hashicorp/field-workshops-consul/instruqt-tracks/secure-service-networking-for-aws/01-introducing-secure-service-networking-for-aws/assignment.md

 id: 50asaqnuwyso
 type: challenge
 title: Introducing Secure Service Networking for AWS
-teaser: In this workshop you are going to use the HashiCorp Cloud Platform (HCP).
-  Before we create a managed Consul service on HCP we need to create an HCP account and a service principal.
+teaser: Before we create a managed Consul service on HCP we need to create an HCP account and a service principal.
 notes:
 - type: video
   url: ../assets/video/SSN4AWS-Challenge1.mp4